Sometimes a literal expansion pack world.

-- In Pokémon Black 2 and White 2, A good few new ares were created, which ahd supposedly been there the whole time.
+- In Pokémon Black 2 and White 2, a good few new areas were created, which had supposedly been there the whole time.
 Also, one place had a rockslide all over it since the last game.

 - A literal expansion pack world occurred in The Elder Scrolls IV: Oblivion: the expansion pack Shivering Isles takes place in the domain of o god of madness, which is almost completely disconnected from the original world.
 The link is a portal on an island that magically appears in the middle of lake.
 The game even lampshades the island's sudden appearance.

 - Previously in the series, 'The Elder Scrolls III: Morrowind'' had the island of Solstheim, which is notable for allowing the fifth game to avert this by using the same island again, albeit very different from its first appearance.

 - However, the series largely averts this.
 While the lore mentions other continents, the games have stayed focused on the continent of Tamriel with the exception of Battlespire.

 - Dragon Quest II revealed that the country of Alefgard is just a small part of the planet.
 The third game returns to Alefgard being the entire world available again, even if you travel around it in a boat.
 Though, of course, this could be justified by it being sealed away... and it's not the world you start out on.

 - In a reversal, Ultima I had 4 continents, but became one continent with Ultima III.
 Much retconning was done to explain this in the later games, with at least one continent still unaccounted for.